What is Intimacy?

 The more perfect you appear externally, the less others can see that you are human and weak just like they are, and the less they will dare get close.

-Your perfectionism acts as a sort of way to intimidate others, and it keeps you too busy for relationships anyway.
+Your perfectionism acts as a way to intimidate others, and it keeps you too busy for relationships, anyway.

 5. You are sure you know exactly what you want in a partner, you just haven’t found him/her yet.